Last Updated on April 28, 2023 by Emmanuel

 And SaaS designers must continue educating potential customers to help them see beyond the initial price tag.

-That’s all we can say about what the top 1% of SaaS software do that the other 99% don’t, and we hope this information is helpful.
+That’s all we can say about what the top 1% of SaaS software does that the other 99% don’t, and we hope this information is helpful.

 As the SaaS industry grows, so does the competition meaning these products’ owners must stay ahead of the pack.